 1st success in 2019: The Name of the Rose, an international series distributed in March 2019 on OCS with Orange Studio retaining the distribution rights in France.

-2nd OCS Originals series 2020: Devils, a high-stakes financial thriller set during the European debt crisis, will be available on OCS.
+2nd and 3rd OCS Originals series 2020: Devils, a high-stakes financial thriller set during the European debt crisis in 2012, and Cheyenne et Lola, a modern-day Western, will both be available on OCS.

 Projects in the pipeline: